-Parent-Child Attachment Play (PCAP) is an innovative early help model that focuses on strengthening the parent/carer – child relationship.
+Parent-Child Attachment Play (PCAP) is an innovative early help model that focuses on strengthening the parent/carer (or other adult) – child relationship.

-The PCAP practitioner primarily works with the parent/carer in a one to one or group-based setting.
+The PCAP practitioner primarily works with the parent/carer (or other adult) in a one to one or group-based setting.
 The intervention is aimed at children 3+ to late teens.
 It can be offered to both neurotypical and neurodiverse children and adapted according to the child’s need.

 The PCAP model integrates both theory and practice so that practitioners are confident in ‘the Why and the How’ in delivering this innovative, creative and effective intervention.